ameya-shukla/Airbnb_New_York_City_Analysis/README.md

 - The methodology document describes the overall steps that have been done in the analysis

-- Tableau Workbook is published to Tableau Public.
-You can access is from [here](https://public.tableau.com/app/profile/ameya.shukla1509/viz/AirbnbNewYorkCityAnalysis_16587366066510/InsightsonNeighborhoodGroupsandDifferenttypesofRoomforAirbnbfromPre-COVIDPeriod).
+- Tableau Workbook is published to Tableau Public [here](https://public.tableau.com/app/profile/ameya.shukla1509/viz/AirbnbNewYorkCityAnalysis_16587366066510/InsightsonNeighborhoodGroupsandDifferenttypesofRoomforAirbnbfromPre-COVIDPeriod).
 <br>

 ## Background